He who does not work, neither shall he eat

 "He who does not work, neither shall he eat" is an aphorism from the New Testament traditionally attributed to Paul the Apostle.
 It was later cited by John Smith in the early 1600s colony of Jamestown, Virginia, and broadly by the international socialist movement, from the United States to the communist revolutionary Vladimir Lenin during the early 1900s Russian Revolution.
 The Chan master Baizhang is also well-known for telling his monks a similar aphorism: "A day without work is a day without food" (一日不做一日不食 (yīrì bù zuò yīrì bù shí, One day not work, one day not eat)).

 New Testament

-The aphorism is found in the Second Epistle to the Thessalonians 3:10, the authorship of which is traditionally assigned to Paul the Apostle (with Silvanus and Timothy), where it reads (in translation):
+The aphorism is found in the Second Epistle to the Thessalonians 3:10, the authorship of which is traditionally assigned to Paul the Apostle (with Silvanus and Timothy), rendered in the New Revised Standard Version as:

-10 In fact, even when we were with you, we charged that anyone who was unwilling to work should not eat.
-11 Now we have been told that some among you are living a life of idleness, not working but acting as busybodies.
-12 We command and urge such people in the name of the Lord Jesus Christ to do their work quietly and earn their own living.
+10 For even when we were with you, we gave you this command: Anyone unwilling to work should not eat.
+11 For we hear that some of you are living in idleness, mere busybodies, not doing any work.
+12 Now such persons we command and exhort in the Lord Jesus Christ to do their work quietly and to earn their own living.

 The Greek phrase οὐ θέλει ἐργᾰ́ζεσθαι means "is not willing to work".
 Other English translations render this as "would" or "will not work", using the archaic sense of "want to, desire to" for the verb "will".
 There is a Jewish proverb, "that if a man would not work, he should not eat".
 Also:

 he that labours on the evening of the sabbath (or on weekdays), he shall eat on the sabbath day; and he who does not labour on the evening of the sabbath, from whence shall he eat (or what right and authority has he to eat) on the sabbath day?